najirod02/recruiting-sw-telemetry/readme.md

 ## Bugs

 1) Bug when retrieving the message from the method "can_receive" in fake_receiver.c.
-The function returns the correct message but when it is wrote in the log file, the file contains the message with a non-printable character, SOH (start of heading).
+The function returns the coorect message but when it is wrote in the log file, the file contains the message with a non-printable character, SOH (start of heading).
-This bug is costant at the 4th iteration of reading if kept the same candumbp.log file contained in bin folder.

 ## Fixed bugs